 It might be worth it to you, though, if you want to absolutely avoid the risk of losing some of your natural lashes in the eyelash extension removal process.

-If you got your lashes done in another city or your lash technician insists on charging exorbitant fees for lash removal, a super easy option to remove eyelash extensions at home is to simply order a bottle of eyelash extension remover.
+If you got your lashes done in another city or your lash technician insists on charging exorbitant fees for lash removal.
+A super easy option to remove eyelash extensions at home is to simply order a bottle of eyelash extension remover.
+This will also help save your lash line and keep it looking healthy.

 Blink Gel Remover is hands down the most effective for the job – it’ll easily take professional eyelash extensions off in a matter of minutes without damaging your natural lashes.